Industry

 taskee.proOverview

-We built Taskee as a lean alternative to overloaded project management suites — to help teams manage workload, track time, and stay organized.
-It began as our internal tool to cut through clutter and grew into a product for distributed teams.
+We built Taskee as a lean alternative to overloaded project management suites — a focused internal tool that later grew into a public SaaS product.
+Its foundation is a scalable architecture typical for modern online services development, designed to help teams manage workload, track time, and stay organized.

 Challenges